Arrow BOOK

 1. Consultant assessment and confirmation of the target area and diagnosis

-3. Processing of the sample to prepare PRP
+3. The sample is processed to prepare PRP platelet rich plasma

-4. Skin cleaning and local anaesthetic where appropriate
+4. Skin cleaning and local anaesthetic are used where appropriate

-5. Ultrasound guidance used in many cases to place PRP accurately
+5. Ultrasound guidance is used in many cases to place PRP accurately

-6. Injection into the targeted tendon ligament muscle region or joint depending on indication
+6. The PRP is injected into the targeted tendon, ligament, muscle region, or joint depending on the indication

 7. Brief monitoring before discharge

-Your consultant will advise you on immediate aftercare and rehabilitation steps.
+Your consultant will advise you on immediate aftercare and the next steps in rehabilitation.

 After the procedure